|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Four corners, stay straight.
 Road now called Constine Bridge Rd.

-Reach Nelson Swamp Unique Area trailhead. (parking) Turn left following yellow and blue blazes.
-Kiosk & Trail register.
+Reach Nelson Swamp Unique Area parking area.
+Turn left following yellow & blue blazes.
+Kiosk & register.

 Cross Chittenango Creek on footbridge.
 Soon enter PRIVATE PROPERTY.